rasteiner/kirby-simplemde/README.md

 There are still some features missing.

+- [x] Keep changes on reload/navigation
-- Drag and drop from the sidebar
+- [ ] Drag and drop from the sidebar
-- Adequate sticky toolbar for mobile devices
+- [ ] Adequate sticky toolbar for mobile devices
-- The page link functionality used in the [Kirby Enhanced Textarea](https://github.com/medienbaecker/kirby-enhanced-textarea)
+- [ ] The page link functionality used in the [Kirby Enhanced Textarea](https://github.com/medienbaecker/kirby-enhanced-textarea)
-- Kirbytag highlighting (and maybe autocomplete)
+- [ ] Kirbytag highlighting (and maybe autocomplete)
-- More built-in buttons
+- [ ] More built-in buttons